j5155/AdvantageScope-Lite-FTC/README.md

-# RRScope: FTC support for AdvantageScope Lite
+# AdvantageScope Lite for FTC

 Web UI is available at http://192.168.43.1:8080/as/ .
 It will automatically connect to FTC Dashboard if available;
 NetworkTables can also be selected from the preference menu.

-Custom assets may be uploaded to the sdcard/ascope_assets folder on the Control Hub.
+Custom assets may be uploaded as zip files through the File → Upload Asset button.
-They will be automatically added after an app restart (or power cycle).

-TODO: Log support
+Zip files can contain any folder structure, multiple assets, and even other zip files.

+Logs can be opened using the File → Open Logs button.
+It looks for Roadrunner logs by default but supports all AdvantageScope formats;
+the logs folder can be changed in the preferences.

 Build by symlinking in the lite output from https://github.com/j5155/AdvantageScope/tree/ftc-lite-working